Made in St. Petersburg between 1908 and 1917 by W. Warburton.

-The white guilloche enamel egg pendants with cage-like gold mounts are embellished with small faceted rubies.
-The design of these egg pendants is clearly influenced by Faberge eggs of the same period.
-The jeweler W. Warburton, a UK citizen, supplier of the Russian Imperial Court, owned a workshop at Bolshaya Morskaia Street No. 15, neighboring Carl Faberge shop at No. 24 on the same street.
+This white guilloche enamel egg pendant with cage-like gold mount is embellished with nine faceted rubies.
+The design of the egg is clearly influenced by Faberge eggs of the same period.
+The jeweler W. Warburton, a UK citizen and a supplier of the Russian Imperial Court, owned a workshop at Bolshaya Morskaia Street No. 15 in Saint Petersburg, neighboring Carl Faberge’s shop at No. 24 on the same street.

 The egg is marked with maker’s initials ‘ B B ‘, 56 zolotnik old Russian gold standard, and 1908-1917 assay mark.

 Length without suspension ring is 17 mm (11/16 in.)